EssexPAL/Logger-Analyser-for-Davis-ISS/README.md

 then it is available for analysis.
 The data logging needed to be done in a way which required no modifications or additions to the Davis ISS and should be completely automatic.

-The project comprises two halves
+The project comprises two halves<br>
   1).
 Data logger - Uses an ESP32 and implmented using C++.
-Collects the RF data from a Davis ISS weather station.
+Collects the RF data from a Davis ISS weather station.<br>
   2).
-Data Analyser Application - This runs under Windows 7/8/10/11 and is implemented using Delphi (Pascal).
+Data Analyser Application - This runs under Windows 7/8/10/11 and is implemented using Delphi (Pascal).<br>

 **Data Logger** - The data logger collects data directly from the Davis ISS weather station.
 It is intended for use on a simple Davis ISS system (ISS and console), the data packets are delivered at 2.56S intervals.
 The contents of the packets